Should You Buy 40-Year Term Life Insurance? Here’s What You Need to Know

 - New York – Both companies are available in New York.

-Another advantage Banner offers is $500k – $2 million life insurance with no medical exam.
+Another advantage is that Banner offers $500k – $2 million life insurance with no medical exam, and in some cases, it’s possible to get instant life insurance approval.

 Disadvantages of 40-Year Term Life Insurance